 Applicants must agree to abide by the Emigrant Support Programme's detailed terms and conditions, before funds can be released.
-Terms and conditions which apply to grant recipients will be incorporated into the letter of offer associated with each grant, as well as being included on the online application system.
-Additional conditions may also be attached to a specific grant for an organisation and these will be detailed in the Letter of Offer to a successful applicant.
-Compliance with all terms and conditions must be strictly adhered too.
+Terms and conditions which apply to grant recipients are incorporated into the letter of offer associated with each grant.
+The terms are also available on the online application system.
+Additional conditions may be attached to a specific grant for an organisation and these will be detailed in the Letter of Offer to a successful applicant.
+All terms and conditions must be strictly adhered to.